DiscoMouse/docker-gs-ping-roach/README.md

 > [!CAUTION]
-> This repo is out-of-date and archived.
+> This repo is my own custom fork and not the offical Docker rep for the tutorial.
 The development continues at [docker/docker-gs-ping-roach](https://github.com/docker/docker-gs-ping-roach).

 # docker-gs-ping-roach